 Geranium Essential Oil has a sweet, floral fragrance that calms and relaxes the body and mind.
-It has been used back to the times of the Egyptians for promoting beautiful, radiant skin amongst other things.
+It has been used back to the times of the Egyptians for promoting and supporting beautiful healthy skin.

 Used traditionally to support the circulatory and nervous systems, a great deal of its strength lies in its ability to revitalize body tissues.

 Did you know that the untrained nose usually identifies Geranium Essential Oil for Rose Essential Oil?

 Yes, because Geranium oil has a rose like scent.
 In fact Geranium oil is used to adulterate Rose essential oil for this reason.
 Also, pure Rose essential oil is about five to six times the cost of Geranium essential oil!